UjjawalAyush/KwizzBit/README.md

 Every quiz you play has new questions.
 You can review your mistakes too.
 Find friends.
-Send and except friend requests.
+Send and accept friend requests.
 View your stats.
 View friends stats.
 Check leaderboard.